blueimp/wdio/docs/edge.md

 ### Edge

 **Please Note:**
-This guide assumes that a system with Windows 10 has been set up and the new [Microsoft Edge](https://www.microsoft.com/en-us/edge) browser has been installed.
+This guide assumes that a system with Windows 10+ has been set up and the [Microsoft Edge](https://www.microsoft.com/en-us/edge) browser has been installed.